duykhoa/quote_center/data/JimRohn.md

 What am I not doing that easy to do, that could greatly change my health, my wealth?

-If you help your company make a bilion dollars, will they pay you 52 milions.
+If you help your company make a bilion dollars, will they pay you 52 milions?
 The answer is ofcourse.
 Why we would pay somebody only 4$/hour, they aren't valuable to the market place.

-Market place which is call reality.
+Market place which is called reality.
 Realitiy is, if you aren't very valuable, you don't get much money.

-Because there are just a few springs, handful of springs, so take advantage quickly quickly, don't just let the time passes
+Because there are just a few springs, handful of springs, so take advantage quickly quickly, don't just let the time passes.

-Don't trust your memory
+Don't trust your memory.

-Whereever you are, be there.
+Wherever you are, be there.

 Casualness leads to casualties.

-The problem isn’t that things cost too much.
-The problem is that you can’t afford it
+The problem isn't that things cost too much.
+The problem is that you can't afford it.

 Success is not to be pursued; it is to be attracted by the person you become.

 Failure is not a single, cataclysmic event.
-You don’t fail overnight.
+You don't fail overnight.
 Instead, failure is a few errors in judgment, repeated every day.

-Don’t take the casual approach to life.
+Don't take the casual approach to life.
 Casualness leads to casualties.

 Success is the study of the obvious.
 Everyone should take Obvious I and Obvious II in school.

-It’s too bad failures don’t give seminars.
-Wouldn’t that be valuable?
-If you meet a guy who has messed up his life for forty years, you’ve just got to say, “John, if I bring my journal and promise to take good notes, would you spend a day with me?”

 Success is not so much what we have as it is what we are.

 Success is 20% skills and 80% strategy.
-You might know how to read, but more importantly, what’s your plan to read?
+You might know how to read, but more importantly, what's your plan to read?

 Average people look for ways of getting away with it; successful people look for ways of getting on with it.

 You must get good at one of two things: sowing in the spring or begging in the fall.

 God has the tough end of the deal.
 What if instead of planting the seed you had to make the tree?
 That would keep you up late at night, trying to figure that one out.

-Plant, don’t chant.
+Plant, don't chant.

-One of my good friends always says, “Things don’t just happen; things happen just.”
+"Things don't just happen; things happen just."

-The soil says, “Don’t bring me your need, bring me your seed.”
+The soil says, "Don't bring me your need, bring me your seed."

 How much should you earn?
 As much as you possibly can.
-It doesn’t matter whether you earn $10,000 a year or $100,000 a year as long as you’ve done the best you can.
+It doesn't matter whether you earn $10,000 a year or $100,000 a year, as long as you've done the best you can.

-The man says, “If I had a fortune, I’d take good care of it.
-But I only have a paycheck and I don’t know where it all goes.”
-Wouldn’t you love to have him running your company?
+The man says, "If I had a fortune, I'd take good care of it.
+But I only have a paycheck and I don't know where it all goes."
+Wouldn't you love to have him running your company?

 If you wish to have power and influence over the many, be faithful (disciplined) when there are just a few.
-If you have a few employees, a few distributors, a few people, that’s the time to stay in touch and be totally absorbed – when there is just a few.
+If you have a few employees, a few distributors, a few people, that's the time to stay in touch and be totally absorbed – when there is just a few.

-Start from wherever you are and with whatever you’ve got.
+Start from wherever you are and with whatever you've got.

-Don’t wish it was easier; wish you were better.
-Don’t wish for less problems; wish for more skills.
-Don’t wish for less challenges; wish for more wisdom.
+Don't wish it was easier, wish you were better.
+Don't wish for less problems; wish for more skills.
+Don't wish for less challenges; wish for more wisdom.

 You must either modify your dreams or magnify your skills.

 You can cut down a tree with a hammer, but it takes about 30 days.
 If you trade the hammer for an ax, you can cut it down in about 30 minutes.
 The difference between 30 days and 30 minutes is skill.

 The key to life is to become skillful enough to be able to do rewarding things.

 Learn to hide your need and show your skill.

 To succeed in sales, simply talk to lots of people every day.
-And here’s what’s exciting – there are lots of people!
+And here's what's exciting – there are lots of people!

 Practice is just as valuable as a sale.
 The sale will make you a living; the skill will make you a fortune.

 Selling is a person-to-person business.
 You cannot send the sales manual out to make the sale.
 Sales manuals have no legs and no voice.

 In the sales profession the real work begins after the sale is made.

 Sales people should take lessons from their kids.
-What does the word “no” mean to a child?
+What does the word "no" mean to a child?
 Almost nothing.

 Even if you are new in sales, you can make up in numbers what you lack in skills.

 At the end of each day, you should play back the tapes of your performance.
 The results should either applaud you or prod you.

 The greatest form of maturity is at harvest time.
 This is when we must learn how to reap without complaint if the amounts are small and how to reap without apology if the amounts are big.

 Life asks us to make measurable progress in reasonable time.
-That’s why they make those fourth grade chairs so small © so you won’t fit in them at age twenty-five!
+That's why they make those fourth grade chairs so small © so you won't fit in them at age twenty-five!

-There are some things you don’t have to know how it works – only that it works.
+There are some things you don't have to know how it works – only that it works.
 While some people are studying the roots, others are picking the fruit.
 It just depends on which end of this you want to get in on.

 To solve any problem, there are three questions to ask yourself: First, what could I do?
 Second, what could I read?
 And third, whom could I ask?

 The real problem is usually two or three questions deep.
-If you want to go after someone’s problem, be aware that most people aren’t going to reveal what the real problem is after the first question.
+If you want to go after someone's problem, be aware that most people aren't going to reveal what the real problem is after the first question.

-Neil Armstrong once said, “You only have to solve two problems when going to the moon: first, how to get there; and second, how to get back.
-The key is don’t leave until you have solved both problems.”
+Neil Armstrong once said, "You only have to solve two problems when going to the moon: first, how to get there; and second, how to get back.
+The key is don't leave until you have solved both problems."

 Never attack a problem without also presenting a solution.